CommerceDataService/census-wikidata-bot/README.md

 In order to use these bots, you must create an account for each Wiki and receive bot approval in order to operate as a bot.
 More information for Wikidata can be found [here](https://www.wikidata.org/wiki/Wikidata:Bots) and for Wikipedia [here](https://en.wikipedia.org/wiki/Wikipedia:Bots).

 ### Pywikibot User Configuration
+You will need to create two files to define the login credentials for the wiki bots.
+Templates for these files are provided, but the real files are excluded using [`.gitignore`](.gitignore) for security.

 #### user-config.py
 This file should contain the information that Pywikibot uses to log a user into a specified wiki.
 You will include your user account information in this file.
-A sample file (`user-config.py.sample`) has been provided to use.
+A sample file ([`user-config.py.sample`](user-config.py.sample)) has been provided to use.

 #### user-password.py
 This file should contain passwords for your bots.
 This is optional.
-A sample file (`user-password.py.sample`) has been provided to use.
+A sample file ([`user-password.py.sample`](user-password.py.sample)) has been provided to use.

 ### Logging in
-After the above files have been set up, you may run the login script (`login.py`) to login in to all of your wiki accounts.
+After the above files have been set up, you may run the login script ([`login.py`](login.py)) to login in to all of your wiki accounts.
 In order to do this, you may run the following:

 `python login.py -all`